nexmo-se/outbound-pstn-with-websocket-app/README.md

 from the ngrok web UI menu, follow the **Setup and Installation** guide.

 Set up two tunnels,<br>
-one to forward to the local port yyyy (as the Connector application will be listening on port yyyy),<br>
+one to forward to the local port 6000 (as the Connector application will be listening on port 6000),<br>
 the other one to the local port 8000 for this Voice API application,<br>
-see this [sample yaml configuration file](https://ngrok.com/docs/agent/config/v2/#define-two-tunnels-named-httpbin-and-demo), but it needs port yyyy and 8000 as actual values,<br>
+see this [sample yaml configuration file](https://ngrok.com/docs/agent/config/v2/#define-two-tunnels-named-httpbin-and-demo)(see paragraph titled "Define two tunnels named ‘httpbin’ and ‘demo’"), but it needs port 6000 and 8000 as actual values,<br>
 depending if you have a paid ngrok account or not, you may or may not be able to set (static) domain names.

-Start ngrok to start both tunnels that forward to local ports yyyy and 8000, e.g.<br>
+Start ngrok to start both tunnels that forward to local ports 6000 and 8000, e.g.<br>
 `ngrok start httpbin demo` _(per the ngrok web page example)_,

-please take note of the ngrok Enpoint URL that forwards to local port yyyy as it will be needed here for this Voice API application environment variable as **`PROCESSOR_SERVER`** in one of the next sections, that URL looks like:<br>
+please take note of the ngrok Enpoint URL that forwards to local port 6000 as it will be needed here for this Voice API application environment variable as **`PROCESSOR_SERVER`** in one of the next sections, that URL looks like:<br>
 `xxxxxxxx.ngrok.xxx` (for ngrok),<br>
 or `myserver.mycompany.com:32000` (public host name and port of your Connector application server)<br>
 no `port` is necessary with ngrok as public host name,<br>